manish3-4/Apna-Bank/README.md

 He also does the withdrawal and deposit manually for each account.
 He also does the transfer of balances if there are requests for it.
-Your task is to help this poor employee out by creating a simple admin banking app
+Your task is to help this poor employee out by creating a simple admin banking app.